 - Have a conflict resolution process that can be invoked if requirements are not met

 Some external parties provide independent audits based on the Statement on Standards for Attestation Engagements which focuses on the design of controls and their operating effectiveness.
-When independent audit opinions are not available, Organization might choose to evaluate the risk themselves.
+When independent audit opinions are not available, the Organization might choose to evaluate the risk themselves.
 Monitoring can mean different things to different people.
 It can simply mean to assess, to watch, to keep track of, or to check, usually, with a special purpose.
-It does not mean or imply to verify or even to test.
+It does not mean or implies to verify or even to test.
 Actually, monitoring is more of a spectrum that ranges from just “keeping an eye” in the low end to requiring a site audit in the high end.
-Given the availability of resources at Organization of higher education, verification could be an impractical and significantly costly requirement if applied to all or most suppliers
+Given the availability of resources at the Organization of higher education, verification could be an impractical and significantly costly requirement if applied to all or most suppliers

 Effective monitoring of suppliers requires a process or methodology in place that defines the approach to take based on the risk of the supplier or engagement – activities should be more stringent and closer to the high end of the spectrum as risk increases or when exceptional situations warrant them.
-Organizational policy may refer to instances in which the sharing of sensitive data will result in a significant risk.
-Again, “significant” can mean a number of things but, ultimately, depends on the organization’s risk management practices and risk tolerance (i.e., what is acceptable risk).
+The organizational policy may refer to instances in which the sharing of sensitive data will result in a significant risk.
+Again, “significant” can mean a number of things but, ultimately, depends on the organization’s risk management practices and risk tolerance (i.e., what is an acceptable risk).
 Only in cases of very high risk or when exceptional situations may warrant it should supplier monitoring include a requirement to perform a site audit, or results of a Statement on Standards for Attestation Engagements audit, or results of an audit performed by an independent auditor.
 What should an organization do to monitor compliance with agreement requirements in most cases?
 Define the incremental risk to the organization when engaging a supplier as well as defining a due diligence process for mitigating those risks – third-party risk from remote access, data transmission and offsite storage.
 Consider the following as an outline for a contract monitoring process: